faraz455/nestjs-prisma-mysql/README.md

 - **Comprehensive Documentation**: Benefit from clear and detailed documentation, including comments and relevant references, to guide you through the codebase and understand its functionality.

+- **Enhanced Authentication**: Implement secure authentication using JWT tokens, including throttle control for security, role and permission guards for access control, and login guards for session management.

 ## Quick Start